Interstate 20 in Georgia: Taliaferro, Warren and McDuffie counties

-McDuffie County

 After an interchange with Three Points Road that directs drivers to Thomson, I-20 crosses over Mattox Creek.
 It then has an interchange with SR 17 (Washington Road).
 At the east end of this interchange, it travels under a bridge that carries US 78/SR 10/SR 17 Bypass (Thomson Bypass).
 It crosses over Little Germany Creek before curving to the east-southeast.
 It crosses over Germany Creek on the southern edge of Upper Folly Lake.
 Almost immediately is an interchange with SR 150 (Cobbham Road).
 It crosses over Greenbrier Creek just before entering Columbia County.

-Columbia County
+Columbia and Richmond counties

 I-20 crosses over Kiokee Creek before the eastbound lanes have a rest area.
 Right after crossing over Hawes Branch, the westbound lanes have a rest area.
 The highway then has an interchange with US 221/SR 47 (Appling–Harlem Road).
 It then crosses over Little Kiokee Creek.
 First, the eastbound lanes and then, the westbound lanes have a weigh station just to the south of Baker Place Elementary School, Columbia Middle School, and Grovetown High School.
 It crosses over Euchee Creek and Mill Branch before an interchange with SR 388 (Horizon South Parkway/Lewiston Road).
 This interchange is the main access point for Grovetown.
 Almost immediately, it crosses over Tudor Branch.
 After crossing over Walton Branch, the Interstate begins to travel along the southern edge of Evans.
 It curves to the east-northeast and crosses over Crawford Creek.
 It then has an interchange with SR 383 (Jimmie Dyess Parkway/South Belair Road).
 Here, it leaves Evans and begins to travel along the southern edge of Martinez.
 It has an interchange with Wheeler Road.
 Within this interchange, it leaves Martinez and enters Richmond County.

-Richmond County

 Immediately, I-20 enters the city limits of Augusta.
 It travels just to the north of Doctors Hospital just before an interchange with the eastern terminus of SR 232 and the western terminus of I-520 (both parts of Bobby Jones Expressway).
 The westbound interchange has access for Walton Way Extension.
 After crossing over Cranes Creek, it travels south of Warren Road Elementary School.
 It curves to the northeast and has an interchange with SR 28 (Washington Road).
 The highway travels to the east of Westside High School.
 It crosses over some railroad tracks of CSX before an interchange with SR 104 (Riverwatch Parkway).
 The westbound lanes meet the Georgia Visitor Information Center.
 It crosses over the Augusta Canal and then the Savannah River.
 Here, the hidden SR 402 designation reaches its eastern terminus, while I-20 enters South Carolina.